In this day and age, technology has become a necessity in our daily life, and a laptop is definitely one of them.

 CPU: 8th Gen Intel® Core™ i7-8565U | Graphics: Intel UHD Graphics 620; Nvidia GeForce MX150 | Memory: 8GB DDR3 | Storage: 512GB SSD | Screen: 13 Inches | Weight: 1.3 kg

-A reasonable price tag coupled together with a performance that can dish out even decent gaming after a hard day at college is a big reason why we're highly recommending the Matebook 13 for students.
+A reasonable price tag coupled together with a performance that can dish out even decent gaming after a hard day at work is a big reason why we're highly recommending the Matebook 13 for anyone.

 The laptop is of an ideal size and weight as well as have a decent battery performance of 8 hours.
-That's good enough for the average student who wants a laptop that won't die halfway on them when they need to crunch for their assignments, and can enjoy multiple media consumption after.
+That's good enough for the average joe who wants a laptop that puts up a solid fight no matter what you throw at it, be it work or multiple media consumption after.

 CPU: 2.6GHz 6-core, 9th-generation Intel Core i7 processor | Graphics: Radeon Pro 555X with 4GB RAM | Memory: 16GB | Storage: 256GB SSD| Screen: 15 Inches | Weight: 1.83 kg

 Macbooks are not cheap, and there's a reason for that.
 Living up to its reputation for handling heavy editing work, the 2018 Macbook Pro in 15-inch is just as powerful as its previous generation.
 It holds a strong processor that has 6 cores, Radeon Pro GPU and an impressive 16GB RAM which is upgradeable up to 32GB.

 Being able to handle video editing software without breaking down, the laptop's screen also features the infamous Retina display that's well-loved by editors with a good amount of pixel resolution to handle HD content.